bill-tuba/gtls-report/README.md

      ;; NOT FOUND

 ## Assumptions
-To keep things simple(r) some input checking was excluded:
+To keep things simple(r) these programs accept args not "options". input checking was excluded:
 `Email` (reg-ex to check Email) or `FavoriteColor` (enumeration like ROYGBIV) - The idea is to do some basic checks (like `DateOfBirth`) bailing out on that line of input if appropriate.